gradle/gradle/design-docs/play-support.md

 # Milestone 2

+## Feature: Gradle watch mode

+This story adds a general-purpose mechanism which is able to keep the output of some tasks up-to-date when source files change.
+For example, a developer may run `gradle --watch <tasks>`.

+- Gradle runs tasks, then watches files that are inputs to a task but not outputs of some other task.
+When a file changes, repeat.
+- Monitor files that are inputs to the model for changes too.

+So:

+- `gradle --watch run` would build and run the Play application.
+When a change to the source files are detected, Gradle would rebuild and restart the application.
+- `gradle --watch test run` would build and run the tests and then the Play application.
+When a change to the source files is detected, Gradle would rerun the tests, rebuild and restart the Play application.
+- `gradle --watch test` would build and run the tests.
+When a source file changes, Gradle would rerun the tests.

+Note that for this feature, the implementation will assume that any source file affects the output of every task listed on the command-line.
+For example, running `gradle --watch test run` would restart the application if a test source file changes.

+### Story: Add continuous Gradle mode triggered by console input

+Gradle will be able to start, run a set of tasks and then wait for console input without exiting.

+#### Implementation

+TBD

+#### Test Coverage

+- If Gradle build succeeds, we wait for input and print some sort of helpful message.
+- If Gradle build fails, we still wait for input.
+Should we suppress stacktraces?
+- If Gradle fails to start, Gradle exits and does not wait for input (e.g., invalid command-line or build script errors).
+- On Ctrl+C, Gradle exits.
+- On any other key, Gradle re-runs the same set of tasks.
+- Some kind of performance test that re-runs the build multiple times and looks for leaks (increasing number of threads)?

+### Story: Continuous Gradle mode triggered by file change

+Gradle will be able to start, run a set of tasks and then monitor one file for changes without exiting.
+When this file is changed, the same set of tasks will be re-run.

+#### Implementation

+- Temporarily, use `build/tmp/retrigger` to trigger re-run
+- Add `InputWatchService` that can be given Files to watch
+- TODO: Figure out where this watch service lives (in CLI process or Daemon)
+- When files change, mark the file as out of date
+- Re-run trigger polls the watch service for changes at some default rate.
+We should allow this to be adjusted (e.g., --watch=1s).

+#### Test Coverage

+- When `retrigger` changes/created/deleted, Gradle re-runs the same set of tasks.

+### Story: Continuous Gradle mode triggered by task input changes

+Gradle will be able to start, run a set of tasks and then monitor changes to any inputs for the given tasks without exiting.
+When any input file is changed, all of the same set of tasks will be re-run.

+#### Implementation

+- Ignore build script as input?
+- Add inputs to task to `InputWatchService` so that they can be watched
+- Outputs from tasks should be excluded as inputs to be watched (since they are 'intermediate' files)

+#### Test Coverage

+- TBD

+### Additional Notes

+TODO: See if these make sense incorporated in another story/Feature.

+- When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
+- Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.
+- Uses Gradle daemon to run build.
+- Collect up all input files as build runs.
+- Monitor changes to these input files.
+On change:
+    - If previous build started any service, stop that service.
+    - Trigger build.
+- Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

 ## Feature: Keep running Play application up-to-date when source changes

 ### Story: Domain model for Web Applications